Ricain/ownpage/README.md

 # Ownpage

-Alternative to home page and new tab page of your browser.
+Alternative home page and new tab page for your browser.

 ![example](example.png)